Simi23/szazharminchet-repozitorium/solutions/windows/win-1st-sol.md

 > _
 {.is-info}

-> DON'T MESS UP THE GPOS, BECAUSE CACHE REAMINS, AND YOU CAN JUST IMAGINE ABOUT THE 100%!
+> DON'T MESS UP THE GPOS, BECAUSE CACHE REMAINS, AND YOU CAN JUST IMAGINE ABOUT THE 100%!
 {.is-danger}

 </details>